neprostostas/vue-zip-code/README.md

 Contains the application's Vue Router configuration.
 #### api/:
 Contains the application's api.
-#### store/:
-Contains the application's Pinia store, which manages the application's state.
 #### views/:
 Contains the application's views, which are the top-level components that correspond to the application's pages.
 #### App.vue: